Are sunbeds safe?

 An increasing number of people prepare to bare their bits for the summer months by baking their bodies on sunbeds.
 But this kind of artificial tan does not protect against sunburn, and the long-term consequences of using a sunbed can be serious.

-Yes, especially when you’re young.
-It can be difficult to separate damage caused by sunbeds and damage caused by natural sunlight, and extensive exposure to neither is advisable, but using a sunbed will add to anyone’s risk of skin damage or cancer.
+We hate to break it to you, but sunbeds are not safe.
+It’s well established that sunbeds are bad for you, especially when you’re young.
+It can be difficult to separate damage caused by sunbeds and damage caused by natural sunlight, and extensive exposure to neither is advisable, but using a sunbed will add to anyone’s risk of skin cancer or damage

-Cancer Research UK has warned that young skin is more vulnerable to sun damage than older skin.
+Cancer Research UK has warned that young skin cells are more vulnerable to sun damage than older skin cells.

-Because evidence is increasing linking sunbeds to cancer, new controls are being proposed which will stop under 18s and people in high-risk groups from using sunbeds on health grounds.
+Because evidence is increasingly linking tanning booths to cancer, new controls are being proposed which will stop people under the age of 18 and people in high-risk groups from using sunbeds on health grounds.

 Limiting the risks of using sunbeds:

-• Spray-on-tan from salons, tanning creams, foams and lotions for home use are much safer than a sunbed tan, and give an equally impressive effect (providing you apply them properly);
+• Spray-on fake tan from salons, tanning creams, foams and lotions for home use are much safer than a sunbed tan, and give an equally impressive effect (providing you apply them properly!).

 • Always use sunscreen with SPF 15 or higher when out in the sun.